James A. Ward: Later years

+On August 15, 1861, Ward succeeded Bernardin F. Wiget as the master of novices of the Jesuits' Maryland Province and Angelo M. Paresce as the rector of the St. Stanislaus Novitiate in Frederick.
+He would remain in those offices until September 4, 1863, when he was succeeded by Joseph O'Callaghan.
 With the start of the American Civil War, Ward made publicly known his fervent support of the Confederacy.

-Following the war, he returned to Georgetown in 1865 as vice president, prefect of studies, and professor of rhetoric, where he remained until 1869 when he was made rector of the novitiate in Frederick, replacing Joseph O'Callaghan, who died at sea on his return from the Jesuit general congregation in Rome.
-He also taught as a professor at the novitiate until 1873, when he ceased teaching to become the master of novices, while still remaining rector.
+Following the war, he returned to Georgetown in 1865 as vice president, prefect of studies, and professor of rhetoric, where he remained until August 15, 1869, when he again became the rector of the St. Stanislaus Novitiate, succeeding Joseph O'Callaghan.
+He concurrently resumed the role of master of novices on February 23, 1872, succeeding Felix Cicaterri.
+Ward also taught as a professor at the novitiate.
+Ward remained as rector until October 1, 1877, when he was succeeded by Archibald J. Tisdall.
 For many years, Ward was also the socius (assistant) to the provincial superior, which required him to live near St. Francis Xavier College in New York City.

-For ten years, Ward was the prefect of studies at the College of the Holy Cross in Massachusetts and at Loyola College in Maryland, and then again served as rector of the novitiate in Frederick from 1890 to 1891.
+For ten years, Ward was the prefect of studies at the College of the Holy Cross in Massachusetts and at Loyola College in Maryland, and then returned to the Frederick novitiate as the master of novices and vice rector from September 14, 1889, to December 17, 1891, succeeding Michael O'Kane and being succeeded by John H. O'Rourke.
 Finally, he returned to Georgetown, where he served as spiritual father.
 Ward died at Georgetown University on April 29, 1891.